You are here: Urology Textbook > Penis > Priapism

 Long-lasting sexual activity, insect bites, parenteral nutrition (caused by fast infusion of highly concentrated fat).

 Pathophysiology and Clinical Manifestations of Priapism

 The failure of the physiological detumescence causes the persistence of the erection, which is tight and painful.
 The pressure within the erectile tissue is higher than the diastolic blood pressure (80–120 mmHg), an insufficient blood flow leads to ischemia.
 Ischemia causes paralysis of the smooth muscle cells in the erectile tissue and creates a vicious circle.
 The high fibrinolytic activity in the erectile tissue prevents the formation of thrombi.
-After 12 hours of ischemic priapism, an irreversible damage of the erectile tissue with fibrotic healing is probable.
+An irreversible damage of the erectile tissue with fibrotic healing is probable after 12 hours of ischemic priapism.

 The increased arterial inflow is higher than the maximum venous outflow.
-The risk of ischemic damage to the erectile tissue does not exist.
+There is no risk of ischemic damage to the erectile tissue.
 The erection in non-ischemic priapism is less tense and less painful.